-You might be surprised to learn that only about 56% of women have life insurance, 10% less than their male counterparts.
-These figures are based on statistics and research from LIMRA, a worldwide research organization servicing members of the insurance and finance services sector.
+You might be surprised to learn that as of 2021, only about 47% of women have life insurance, 11% less than their male counterparts.
 Not only do fewer women than men have life insurance but the death benefit is also well below that of men—about 22% less.

 Women have become increasingly dominant players in today’s American workforce.
 Some women are the sole breadwinners for their families and as such, are looking for financial security a life insurance policy can provide.
 Whether a woman has an executive position or is a stay-at-home mom, life insurance is an important protection to have.
 Here are a few of the top benefits for women who have life insurance.

 #1 Financial Security for the Family

 For women with a family, especially those who are the primary breadwinner, they are worried about how their family will be taken care of financially should they die suddenly.
 A life insurance policy can give peace of mind knowing that the family’s financial needs will be taken care of and financial obligations met.

 #2 Ability to Borrow against the Cash Value Benefit

 Many types of life insurance offer the option to build cash value which can be borrowed against.
 For women, this cash value can be accessed for any number of needs; paying off bills, financing a college education; starting a new business, or any number of other financial needs or goals.

 #3 Living Benefit when Diagnosed with a Chronic/Terminal Illness